Engaging toddlers or preschoolers in our homeschools is, well…do I even have to finish this sentence?

-If you must trap said chld, make it super trappable, a high chair.
+If you must trap said child, make it super trappable, a high chair.
 And bring out unique activities that they can truly mess around in.
 Like a set of mixing cups, measuring spoons, water and bubbles, or cheerios, or Whatever your child won’t stick up their nose or choke on.
 But this tip requires you to EXPECT A MESS (if you haven’t surrendered to this caveat already, acceptance is your only option.)

-If you’re averse to screen time, move to to the next tip.
+If you’re averse to screen time, move to the next tip.
 Otherwise, fifteen minutes of something won’t be the end of your child.
 But it will give you fifteen minutes of quiet, especially if your kiddo is unaccustomed to screen time.

 You’ll quickly learn if your child is an audible learner.
 There are so many free options found on apps and YouTube nowadays, and of course, many paid book audio options too.
-Time to implement this brilliant, educational babyistter. (ps I’ve had toddlers that were distracted by this option and others that didn’t register its existence.)
+Time to implement this brilliant, educational babysitter. (ps I’ve had toddlers that were distracted by this option and others that didn’t register its existence.)

 Zoom Chat with grandparents.

 One of the best social ideas that came out of the past year: online chats with grandparents and other important people in the child’s life.
-This could be a show & tell session from grandparent to grandchild or the grandparent could do a storytime with grandchid too.
+This could be a show & tell session from grandparent to grandchild or the grandparent could do storytime with grandchild too.
 What a way to make memories no matter where the grandparents reside.

 Do studies in weird places.